offbeatwp/documentation/basics__taxonomies.md

 ## Register the related model

 When you register the taxonomy you can set the related model with it.
-By the OffbeatWP knows how to map the terms the the right model.
+By the OffbeatWP knows how to map the terms the right model.

 `->model(Models\DownloadCategoryModel::class)`